dfloer/OpenCity2k/README.md

  - Parsing SMALLMED.DAT, SPECIAL.DAT and LARGE.DAT sprite data files.
  - Parsing MIFF files.

+## Libraries
+### sc2_iff_parse.py
+Basic, low-level functions for parsing IFF files, implemented for the quirks of the various formats SC2k has with its files.
+Also includes support for opening Mac formatted cities, something which the Win95 SC2k version lacks.\
+Considered more-or-less complete in terms of game functionality.

+### sc2_parse.py
+Functions to parse the raw, uncompressed data into a city and all it's associated pieces.\
+Support for parsing most of the savegame complete, but not all of it yet.

+### utils.py
+Helpful utility functions that get used all over.

+### image_parse.py
+Used to parse SC2k's internal image format.\
+Considered more-or-less complete in terms of game functionality.

+### tileset_parse.py
+Used to parse MIFF (.mif) tilesets.
+Considered more-or-less complete in terms of game functionality, but there could be some tilesets that it can't open out there.
+Testing has been limited.

 ## Utilities
- - text_usa_parse.py: Extracts the contents of TEXT_USA.DAT.
+ - **text_usa_parse.py**: Extracts the contents of TEXT_USA.DAT.
 Currently very raw output.
     - `-d/--data`: the path to TEXT_USA.DAT
     - `-i/--index`: the path to TEXT_USA.IDX
     - `-t/--text`: optional path for exported text file.
 Omitting this will write to stdout.

-  - tileset_parse.py: Extracts the contents of LARGE.DAT, SMALLMED.DAT and SPECIAL.DAT and saves them as either PNGs, or animated gifs of the colour cycling animation.
+  - **tileset_parse.py**: Extracts the contents of LARGE.DAT, SMALLMED.DAT and SPECIAL.DAT and saves them as either PNGs, or animated gifs of the colour cycling animation.
     - `-i/--input`: Path to the directory containing the 3 data files.
     - `-o/--output`: Path to the directory to save output in.
     - `-p/--palette`: Path to the file containing the palette to load.
 Note that this will likely be `PAL_MSTR.BMP`.
     - `-w/--write-palette`: Path and filename for the palette to be written to.
 Useful for debugging.
     - `-a/--animate`: Create animated gifs of each sprite, using the game's colour cycling system for basic animations.
 Saved in the same output folder as specificed in `-o/--output`.
     - `-d/--dump`: Most useful for debugging, dumps each raw frame for the animation.
 Saved in same output folder as animations are.

-- miff_parse.py: Turns the contents of a .mif file into their sprites, much like tileset_parse.py does.
+- **miff_parse.py**: Turns the contents of a .mif file into their sprites, much like tileset_parse.py does.
     - `-i/--input`: Path to the directory containing the 3 data files.
     - `-o/--output`: Path to the directory to save output in.
     - `-p/--palette`: Path to the file containing the palette to load.